 Puya spp., populate arid western regions of the Andes Mountains up into southern Central America.
 These are terrestrial plants, relying on their roots to find the moisture that they need.
 They possess the same basic rosette structure common to all members of the Bromeliad family to which they belong, including their petiole-less leaves, which clasp directly to a compact stem structure, funnelling the infrequent, and seasonal, precipitation they get into their crowns and root structures where they can take it up, a strategy very similar to Agave and Aloe which grow under similar conditions.

 There are 199 species of Puya, two of which are found in Costa Rica, the remainder and vast majority, are all found in South America.
-These are frequently divided into two subgenera, Puya which includes only 8 species, and Puyopsis, which include the other 191 species, based on differences in their inflorescences, their flowering structures.
+These are frequently divided into two subgenera, Puya which includes only 8 species, and Puyopsis, which include the other 191 species.
+This division is based on differences in their inflorescences, their flowering structures.
 The inflorescences of all Puya species vary widely, in size, structure and flower color.
 Two characteristics consistently occur within the subgenus Puya, the terminals of the branches on their inflorescence are sterile, the flowers generally being incomplete and aborting over the development process, giving them a spare more spiky appearance.
 These also tend to bloom progressively over time from the base to the apex.
 Of the species I discuss below, three, Puya chilensis, P. raimondii and P. bertoniana, are in the subgenus Puya.
 This spiky aspect of subgenus Puya has given rise to the idea that these branch ends are intended to serve as perches for passerine birds who are thought to play some role in pollination.
 Well, apparently they do, but it is not the sole factor in determining which pollinators visit a given species.

 Multiple factors determine how a plant is pollinated.
 The European Honeybee is only one of thousands of possibilities, though the odds of its involvement have been skewed in its favor in North America, as we continue to actively promote it through agriculture while compromising native pollinators through habitat destruction, loss of species and the use of insecticides.
 In undisturbed landscapes such as in South America where Puya occur naturally they are pollinated by their own resident bees, as well as Hummingbirds and apparently, certain species of passerine birds.
 Which dominate vary with between Puya species.
 In general most species are visited ty a range of pollinator species.
 Pollinators are attracted by taste, scent and color.
 It is thought though that Hummingbirds have a poorly developed sense of smell which would nullify any advantage to producing a scent for a flower.
 This is reflected in the fact that most Puya spp. aren’t particularly fragrant.
 The size of an inflorescence can be a factor especially with plants like Puya raimondii which possesses one of the largest inflorescences in the world.
 Such a single structure can make it well worth a pollinator’s efforts to seek it out.
 As is true with other plant genera flower structure also plays a role in the success of pollinators as it can increase or decrease the likelihood of successful pollination.